Sanchay20Shukla/ROAD-ACCIDENT-ANALYSIS-DASHBOARD/README.md

 Steps involved :

-Extracting the data from Kaggle.
+Extracting the Data from Kaggle.
-Transforming the data in Power Query in Power BI.
+Transforming the Data in Power Query in Power BI.
 Loading it in the Power BI and creating dashboard using various charts and DAX queries.
 DESCRIPTION : Accident Analysis & Prevention provides wide coverage of the general areas relating to accidental injury and damage, including the pre-injury and immediate post-injury phases.